Stochastic Online Fisher Markets: Static Pricing Limits and Adaptive Enhancements: Static Pricing Limits and Adaptive Pricing Enhancements

 \subsubsection{Regret and Constraint Violation Guarantee of Algorithm~\ref{alg:AlgoProbKnownDiscrete}}

-We now show that Algorithm~\ref{alg:AlgoProbKnownDiscrete} achieves an $O(\log(n))$ regret and a constant constraint violation\ifarxiv, as is elucidated through the following theorem\fi.
+We now show that Algorithm~\ref{alg:AlgoProbKnownDiscrete} achieves an $O(\log(n))$ regret and a constant constraint violation.

-\begin{theorem} [Regret and Constraint Violation Bounds for Algorithm~\ref{alg:AlgoProbKnownDiscrete}] Suppose that the budget and utility parameters of users are drawn i.i.d. from a discrete probability distribution $\D$ satisfying Assumption~\ref{asmpn:mainRestriction}, and let $\ppi$ denote the online pricing policy described by Algorithm~\ref{alg:AlgoProbKnownDiscrete}, with $\underline{p}, \bar{p}>0$ as the lower and upper bounds, respectively, for the prices $p_j^t$ for all goods $j$ and for all users $t \in [n]$.
-Furthermore, let $\x_1, \ldots, \x_n$ be the allocations for the $n$ users, where $\x_t$ is an optimal solution for that user corresponding to the certainty equivalent problem $CE(\d_t)$ for $t \leq \tau$, where $\tau$ is the first time at which $\d_t \notin [\d-\Delta, \d+\Delta]$, and $\x_t$ is an optimal solution to $CE(\d)$ for $t > \tau$.
+\begin{theorem} [Regret and Constraint Violation Bounds for Algorithm~\ref{alg:AlgoProbKnownDiscrete}] Suppose that users' budget and utility parameters are drawn i.i.d. from a discrete distribution $\D$ satisfying Assumption~\ref{asmpn:mainRestriction}, and let $\ppi$ denote the online pricing policy described by Algorithm~\ref{alg:AlgoProbKnownDiscrete}, with $\underline{p}, \bar{p}>0$ as the lower and upper bounds, respectively, for the prices $p_j^t$ for all goods $j$ and for all users $t \in [n]$.
+Further, let $\x_1, \ldots, \x_n$ be the allocations for the $n$ users, where $\x_t$ is an optimal solution for that user corresponding to the certainty equivalent problem $CE(\d_t)$ for $t \leq \tau$, where $\tau$ is the first time at which $\d_t \notin [\d-\Delta, \d+\Delta]$, and $\x_t$ is an optimal solution to $CE(\d)$ for $t > \tau$.
 Then, the constraint violation $V_n(\ppi) \leq O(1)$ and the regret $R_n(\ppi) \leq O(\log(n))$. \end{theorem}

+\hproof We prove this claim using four lemmas presented in Appendix~\ref{apdx:pfAlgo4}.
+Our first lemma establishes a generic upper bound on the regret of an algorithm for online Fisher markets using convex programming duality.
+This bound is composed of two terms: (i) the first term is akin to the constraint violation of the algorithm and, in particular, accounts for the loss of over (or under-consuming) goods, and (ii) the second term accounts for the loss of setting prices that deviate far from the static expected equilibrium prices.